quicwg/base-drafts/draft-ietf-quic-recovery.md

 > **RFC Editor's Note:**  Please remove this section prior to
 > publication of a final version of this document.

+## Since draft-ietf-quic-recovery-02

+- Integrate F-RTO (#544, #409)
+- Add congestion control (#545, #395)
+- Require connection abort if a skipped packet was acknowledged (#415)
+- Simplify RTO calculations (#142, #417)

 ## Since draft-ietf-quic-recovery-01

 - Overview added to loss detection
 - Changes initial default RTT to 100ms
 - Added time-based loss detection and fixes early retransmit
 - Clarified loss recovery for handshake packets
 - Fixed references and made TCP references informative

-## Since draft-ietf-quic-recovery-00:
+## Since draft-ietf-quic-recovery-00

 - Improved description of constants and ACK behavior

-## Since draft-iyengar-quic-loss-recovery-01:
+## Since draft-iyengar-quic-loss-recovery-01

-- Adopted as base for draft-ietf-quic-recovery.
+- Adopted as base for draft-ietf-quic-recovery

-- Updated authors/editors list.
+- Updated authors/editors list

-- Added table of contents.
+- Added table of contents